 Another disadvantage is that Break Fix providers typically do not provide long term strategical or budget planning.
 This can be crucial for businesses to have a proper technology framework.
 If you want to plan for future projects and how to budget for them, you should have a technology framework.
 What are the 3-5 year goals of the business?
 How does technology play a role in being a part of or even achieving these goals?

-Since a break fix provider is unsure of when they are going to be called and are unable to predict their revenue stream, this causes them to be unable to invest in their own infrastructure, staff, and services to provide, and are unable to provide, a better-quality service to their client.
-But with a predictable service delivery obligation, a technology firm can become a company which can invest in its own processes and procedures, allowing them to become a sustainable IT management company.
+Since a break-fix provider is unsure of when they are going to be called and are unable to predict their revenue stream, this causes them to be unable to invest in their own infrastructure, staff, and services to provide, and are unable to provide, a better-quality service to their client.
+But with a predictable service delivery obligation, a technology firm can become a company that can invest in its own processes and procedures, allowing them to become a sustainable IT management company.

 What if your technology issues could be resolved proactively instead of reactively?
 What if these types of issues were fixed before you even knew they existed?
 How can you quantify paying for IT if you rarely submit a support ticket because systems and users just work?

-Due to the relationship between MSPs and their clients, MSPs can bring to the table teams of staff devoted to very specific service delivery areas: help desk, network administration, professional services, and CIO (high level planning and strategy).
+Due to the relationship between managed service providers and their clients, MSPs can bring to the table teams of staff devoted to very specific service delivery areas: help desk, network administration, professional services, and CIO (high-level planning and strategy).